 - 1) Pursuant to Articles 41(1)(a), 41(3) and 10(a)(ii) as well as Annex VI, section 2 of the REACH Regulation, the Registrant shall submit for the registered substance: - a.
-The composition (Annex VI, 2.3.).
-Information on the identification and quantification of the main constituent and impurities and the degree of purity, as specified under section III 1.a. below; and - b.
-The spectral data (Annex VI, 2.3.5.): infra-red and nuclear magnetic resonance, such as a 1H-NMR.
-As an alternative to the NMR spectrum, a mass spectroscopic analysis of the registered substance can be provided; and - c.
-The description of the analytical methods (Annex VI, 2.3.7.): description of the analytical methods, or the appropriate bibliographical references, to identify the registered substance, including its composition.
-The information shall be sufficient for each method to be reproduced and shall therefore include details of the experimental protocol followed, the calculation used and the results obtained. - 2) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi and ix), 12(1)(e), 13 and Annexes X and XI of the REACH Regulation, the Registrant shall submit information on: - a.
-The identity of the substance intended to be tested in the proposed twogeneration reproductive toxicity study as specified under section III.2) below. - 3) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi and ix), 12(1)(e), 13 and Annexes X and XI of the REACH Regulation the Registrant shall submit: - a.
-If the substance specified in point 2 above is not the registered substance, a justification detailing and documenting why it would fulfil the information requirement of Annex X, section 8.7.3. for the registered substance, as further described under section III.3) below.
+The composition (Annex VI, 2.3): Information on the identification and quantification of the impurities and, as specified under section III.1.a. below;

+- b.
+The spectral data (Annex VI, 2.3.5): infra-red (IR) spectrum and nuclear magnetic resonance (NMR; such as H-NMR) spectrum.
+As an alternative to the NMR spectrum, a mass spectroscopic analysis of the registered substance can be provided; - c.
+A high-pressure liquid chromatogram or gas chromatogram (Annex VI, 2.3.6), as specified under section III.1.c. below; and - d.
+The description of the analytical methods (Annex VI, 2.3.7): description of the analytical methods, or the appropriate bibliographical references, to identify the registered substance, including its composition.
+The information shall be sufficient for each method to be reproduced and shall therefore include details of the experimental protocol followed, the calculation used and the results obtained. - 2) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes X and XI of the REACH Regulation, the Registrant shall submit information on: - a.
+The identity of the substance intended to be tested in the proposed twogeneration reproductive toxicity study, as specified under point III.2 below. - 3) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes X and XI of the REACH Regulation, the Registrant shall submit: - a.
+If the substance specified in point 2 above is not the registered substance, a justification detailing and documenting why it would fulfil the information requirement of Annex X, section 8.7.3 for the registered substance, as specified under point III.3 below.